About Kurt Smith

 From hours and hours of poring through team and public transportation websites, blogs, message boards, books, and reviews.
 Many hours.
 “Get a life” level hours.
 E-mailing teams and associated facilities and asking them about rumors I’ve heard.
 And whenever possible, from my own experiences and observations visiting the ballpark in question.

-Ballpark E-Guides are terrific!
+Ballpark E-Guides are great!
 Are you going to produce one for (insert your favorite ballpark here)?

-I am in the process of writing E-Guides for all 30 of the major league ballparks.
-However, producing the colorful guides with pictures that you see here requires a trip to the venue itself for photos and for best possible verification of the content.
-This requires money and time, of course—which at the moment are disrupted by my stupid full-time job.
+I am trying to write E-Guides for all 30 major league ballparks.
+However, producing the colorful guides with pictures that you see here requires a trip to the venue itself for photos and verification of the content.
+This requires money and time, of course—which is not always easy to come by.
 So if you are eager to read a Ballpark E-Guide for your favorite ballpark, please spread the word about Ballpark E-Guides!

 Any other questions?
 Contact me here!
 (Complaints will be willingly listened to.*)